WDCZ: History

-The broadcast license currently used by WDCZ was launched on October 14, 1924 as WEBR, licensed to H. H. Howell at 51 Niagara Street.
+The broadcast license currently used by WDCZ traces its origin to WEBR, which was launched on October 14, 1924, under a license issued to H. H. Howell at 51 Niagara Street.
 These call letters were randomly assigned from a sequential roster of available call signs, and the station adopted the slogan "We Extend Buffalo's Regards".

 Fran Striker, later famous for co-creating the Lone Ranger, worked for the station in the early 1930s.
 From 1936 to 1944, WEBR was an affiliate of the Blue Network (later the American Broadcasting Company) and then with the Mutual Broadcasting System.
 The station was a commercial operation for its first five decades on air, competing (generally with a measure of success, despite the weakness of its highly directional signal that is aimed directly at Toronto), against competing Buffalo stations.
 At at least two points in its history it was a sister station to WBEN, during the times when regulatory rules allowed it.

-Throughout much of the 1940s, WEBR broadcast on 1340 kilocycles.
+Throughout much of the 1940s, WEBR broadcast on 1340 kHz.
 On April 4, 1948, the station moved to its current frequency of 970, clearing the 1340 allocation for two new local service stations in Western New York, WUSJ in Lockport and WJOC in Jamestown.

 The station changed formats and owners (one of which was the Buffalo Courier-Express) in the early 1970s until the Western New York Public Broadcasting Association, who had owned WNED-TV since 1959, bought WEBR and sister station WREZ-FM (now WNED-FM) in 1975.
 WEBR adopted an (almost) all-news format a year later (although an evening and overnight jazz program, Jazz In The Nighttime with Al Wallack, remained on the air).
 In 1993 the station was assigned the WNED calls and all non-news programming was dropped.
 (The WEBR call sign, history and Wallack's jazz program would later be acquired by local taxicab company owner Bill Yuhnke and assigned to the former WJJL on AM 1440 in 2020; in addition to Wallack, former WEBR midday jock Jack Horohoe was brought out of retirement to resume his show.)

 Unlike its counterpart WBFO, which still had music programming in midday, at night and on the weekend, WNED focused entirely on spoken-word programming.
 Several of the programs on WNED and WBFO (specifically both drive time programs, Morning Edition and All Things Considered) overlapped with different production teams for local inserts, each with its own hosts.
-(In addition, the weekend A Prairie Home Companion aired on both WNED-AM and WNED-FM, an arrangement that continues as of 2013 with WBFO and WNED-FM.)
+(In addition, the weekend A Prairie Home Companion aired on both WNED AM and WNED-FM, an arrangement that continued as of 2013 with WBFO and WNED-FM.)